 Framing the Mississippi

-Not only did the entire building and design team universally understand the importance of connecting to our river, they consistently looked to create spaces for gathering.
+Not only did the entire building and design team universally understand the importance of connecting to our river, they consistently looked to create spaces for gathering to view it.

-The River Window and Riverview Terrace will be some of the most compelling public spaces at the,New Brooks with free access and unparalleled views.
-The River Window welcomes visitors with a beautiful, framed view of the Mississippi and is the magnetic connection between the completely enclosed parking area with the enormous courtyard above.
+The River Window and Riverview Terrace will be amongst the most compelling public spaces at the new museum with free access and unparalleled views.
+The River Window welcomes visitors with a beautiful, framed view of the Mississippi and provides a magnetic connection between the completely enclosed parking area and the enormous courtyard above.

 The Riverview Terrace celebrates and connects visitors to the horizon that inspired our great-grandparents and will do the same for generations to come.